-Ducati DesertX is one of the most interesting motorcycles of recent times.
+Ducati DesertX price in India is slightly on the higher side but it is one of the most interesting motorcycles of recent times.
 Key USPs – not very bulky and off-road credentials..

-Ducati has unveiled DesertX that seems to be a statement clearly illustrating their ambition.
-With their Ducati DesertX they have tried to fuse the retro styling together with adventure credentials.
+After unveiling it late last year, Ducati have officially launched the new DesertX in India.
+DesertX seems to be a statement clearly illustrating Ducati’s ambition.
+With their DesertX they have tried to fuse the retro styling together with adventure credentials.

 Unlike the concept that was revealed back in 2019 (which was based on the Scrambler air-cooled engine), the new Ducati DesertX is powered by the Multistrada V2’s 937 cc liquid-cooled Testastretta 11° Desmodromic valvetrain engine that belts out 110 BHP of power at 9250 RPM and 92 Nm of torque at 6500 RPM.